xiahualiu/PawnDB/README.md

 - No complicated inheritance due to Mixin pattern used.

 ### Portable & Extendable
-- Can use external serializer such as [Protobuf](https://github.com/protocolbuffers/protobuf).
+- Can be used with external data serializer such as [Protobuf](https://github.com/protocolbuffers/protobuf).
 - Fully portable based on C++17 standard library.
   - Multi-thread based on `std::thread`.
   - No 3rd party code & license involved.